Omac092627/Omac092627.github.io/index.md

     JAVASCRIPT:

   Example:

     Creating an object: literal notation.
-              Liter notation is the easiest and mos popular way to create objects.
+              Liter notation is the easiest and most popular way to create objects.
               The object is the curly braces and their content.
               For example a hotel:

+              Example:

                 var hotel = {
                   name: 'Quay', // the name, rooms, and booked are properties.
                   rooms: 69,